SophieAu/imperial-splendour-site/data/content/posts/2022-07-30-rotr-1-2-installation-tutorial.md

 1. Download the manual install (you need to have 7zip https://www.7-zip.org/ installed).

-2. Open the '.7z' file and extract the 'data'-folder into your 'Empire Total War' folder (for the path take a look at No. 6 above.
+2. Open the '.7z' file and extract the 'data'-folder into your 'Empire Total War' folder (for the path take a look at No. 6 above).

 3. Move the "user.empire_script.txt" file to the following folder: \`C:\document and setting\Users\"yourname"\AppData\Roaming\The Creative Assembly\Empire\script.\` If you can't find the folder, it's in a hidden folder.
 You have to enable "show hidden folders" in your OS.